 Table of Contents

 In a world where data represents a major competitive advantage for businesses, the need to monitor performance based on specific goals and targets is critical.
-It is not enough to track relevant customer or sales data.
-In order to really ensure you are growing and making the most out of your data-driven efforts, it is necessary to implement measurable goals that will allow you to efficiently assess your strategic efforts.
+It is not enough to track relevant consumer-based or sales data.
+In order to really ensure you are growing and making the most out of your data-driven efforts, it is necessary to implement measurable goals that will allow you to assess your strategic efforts efficiently.

 That said, there are various methods and tools businesses use to manage their data and optimize their performance.
-One of the most powerful ones being key performance indicators (KPIs).
+One of the most powerful ones is key performance indicators (KPIs).
 KPIs are a type of measurement that helps organizations evaluate their success in different activities and areas.
-With that in mind, setting KPIs targets and goals proves to be a very successful practice.
+With that in mind, implementing KPIs targets and goals proves to be a very successful practice.

-In this guide, we will cover all relevant aspects related to KPI targets.
+In this guide, we will cover all relevant aspects related to KPI target setting.
 Starting with a definition, going through some benefits and tips on how to define them, and finishing with a list of examples generated with a modern KPI tool.
 Let’s hit it off with a definition!

 What Are KPI Goals?

 KPI goals are long-term performance measurements used by businesses to ensure a final objective is achieved.
 To do this, organizations set various KPI targets that are used as the means to achieve the general goal.

 As a basis, businesses need KPI goals and objectives to paint a picture of what long-term success looks like to them.
 In order to ensure that these aims are being achieved, it is necessary to break them down into smaller targets that serve as a benchmark for the journey a company should follow.

 KPI targets are short-term performance measurements used by businesses to track the progress of their strategies toward achieving general goals.
 With the help of KPI reports, all of these targets can be visualized together to get a complete picture across departments.